Ron Sobieszczyk

-Ron Sobieszczyk (September 21, 1934 – October 23, 2009) was an American professional basketball player.
+Ronald Charles Sobieszczyk (September 21, 1934 – October 23, 2009), known as Ron Sobie, was an American professional basketball player.

-Also known as Ron Sobie, Sobieszczyk played for coach Ray Meyer at DePaul University from 1953 to 1956.
+Sobieszczyk played for coach Ray Meyer at DePaul University from 1953 to 1956.
 He scored 1,222 points in his college career and participated with the College All-Stars team that toured with the Harlem Globetrotters.
 After college, he played four seasons in the NBA with the New York Knicks and Minneapolis Lakers, scoring 1,691 points before suffering a knee injury.
 He then served brief stints with the Washington Generals exhibition team and the Chicago Majors of the ABL.

 Sobieszczyk later owned Sobie's Bar and Grill in Cicero, Illinois.

-Sobieszczyk died on October 23, 2009 of a degenerative brain disease.
+Sobieszczyk died on October 23, 2009, of a degenerative brain disease.